Before You Start

 Create Google Credentials

-Add to Create
+Add to Anything

 Add the Google Login UI to your sign in pages